rsookram/srs-cli/README.md

     -p, --path <PATH>    The path of the database file [default: srs.db]

 SUBCOMMANDS:
-    add            Create a new card, and add it to a deck cards          List all cards in all decks create-deck    Create a new deck
+    add            Create a new card
-    decks          List all decks
+    cards          List all cards
     delete         Delete a card
-    delete-deck    Delete a deck, including all of its cards edit           Edit the contents of a card init           Create an empty {name} database
-    int-mod        Edit a deck's interval modifier
-    review         Review cards that are scheduled for review stats          View statistics of decks and reviews switch         Move a card between decks
+    edit           Edit the contents of a card review         Review cards that are scheduled for review stats          View statistics of reviews
 ```

 ## Building